barberboy/intro-to-javascript/README.md

 Math.round(-1.618) // => -2
 ```

---
-- Math.trunc(x): Returns the integral part of the number x, removing any fractional digits.
+- `Math.trunc(x)` : Returns the integral part of the number x, removing any fractional digits.
---

 ```
 Math.trunc(3.14)   // =>  3